 My three-year journey exploring Puerto Rican heritage and cuisine Julie-and-Julia-style through the cookbook “Cocina Criolla” has taken lots of different forms—from videos to radio to personal essays, and even a TEDx talk.
 This process of discovery led to my forthcoming book, tentatively titled “Gordita: Craving Puerto Rico.”
-“Gordita” will be a collection of stories and a fresh look at Puerto Rican food.
-My goal is to use storytelling and recipes to explore the colonial and […]
+“Coconuts and Collards” will be a collection of stories and a fresh look at Puerto Rican food.
+My goal is to use storytelling and recipes to explore the […]

 Last December I spent a week in Northwest Arkansas, reporting a podcast for Gravy – The Southern Foodways Alliance’s podcast.
 There, I visited Springdale, Arkansas where I met animal welfare advocates, immigration activists, the owner of a famous local chicken restaurant, and nearly a dozen Latina poultry workers.
 I discovered a vibrant, organized, politically engaged, and proud Latino community – predominantly Mexican and Central American – in a place where few expected them to be in such large […]